segfaultsoftware/rubric-builder/README.md

 4. Run `mailcatcher -f` (it's also in the Procfile.dev)
 5. Visit http://127.0.0.1:1080/

+## Hosting

+Hosted via Heroku and Cloudflare for DNS.
+SSL certs should be automatically managed by Heroku

 ## Feature TODOs
 1. ~~Finish styling with Bootstrap~~
-2. Invite by email directly to a Rubric
+2. ~~Invite by email directly to a Rubric~~
 3. Make mobile friendly
 4. Decision making algorithm to better calibration
 5. Noun shuffling refactor (the words I use make a statistician cringe)